On a day Seahawks appear to lose Jadeveon Clowney Seattle makes a few surprise cuts of its own

 No word yet on Josh Gordon

 When the Seahawks signed receiver Josh Gordon on Thursday there was a thought the league would soon rule on his hoped-for reinstatement.
-But no word came on Saturday and for now he remains on the suspended list and was not on the team’s 53-man roster.
+But no word came Saturday and for now he remains on the suspended list and was not on the team’s 53-man roster.

 No undrafted free agents make it